 In addition to considering net realisable value as noted above, manufacturing companies may have to reassess their practices for fixed overhead cost absorption as these should be allocated to each unit of production based on the normal capacity of the production facilities.
-If a company's production levels are abnormally low, this should result in excess overhead costs being recognised directly in profit or loss rather than allocation of a higher cost to each unit of inventory.
+If a company's production levels are abnormally low (for example, a manufacturing company with facilities in regions impacted by the conflict between Russia and Ukraine or neighbouring countries), this should result in excess overhead costs being recognised directly in profit or loss rather than allocation of a higher cost to each unit of inventory.

-Revenue from contracts with customers and financial instrument issues
+Revenue from contracts with customers, financial instrument and fair value measurement issues

-Both IFRS 15 Revenue from Contracts with Customers and IFRS 9 are broad ranging standards with complex requirements that could apply in the current uncertain economic climate.
-Areas impacted might include significant changes in contract balances, accounting for unfulfilled performance obligations, a company's exposure to credit risk, measurement of expected credit losses, credit risk management and modification of financial liabilities.
-The FRC's Thematic Review: Interim
+IFRS 15 Revenue from Contracts with Customers and IFRS 9 are broad ranging standards with complex requirements that could apply in the current uncertain economic climate.
+Areas impacted might include significant changes in and impairments of contract balances, accounting for costs to obtain or fulfil a revenue contract and up-front payments, accounting for unfulfilled performance obligations, a company's exposure to credit risk, measurement of expected credit losses, credit risk and liquidity risk management, hedge accounting and modification of financial liabilities.
+In addition, companies may face challenges in measuring fair value in accordance with 13 Fair Value Measurement.

-Reporting provides a number of expectations with respect to these standards which 2021 half-yearly financial reporters should take into consideration.
-Deloitte's Need to know - Accounting considerations related to the coronavirus 2019 disease also provides guidance to illustrate the areas of these standards that might be affected as a result of COVID-19.
+The FRC's Thematic Review: Interim Reporting and ESMA's Public Statement on the implications of Russia's invasion of Ukraine on half-yearly financial reports provide a number of expectations with respect to these standards which 2022 half-yearly financial reporters should take into consideration.

+Deloitte's Need to Know publications, Financial Reporting Considerations Related to the Russia-Ukraine War and Accounting considerations related to the coronavirus 2019 disease also provide further guidance.